codeworksacademy/aws/docs/cloudflare/01-cloudflare-ssl.md

 ![image](/images/image1.png)

-> ⚠️ (Keep this page open until everything in this stage is complete)
+> ⚠️ (Save these values in a secure location, you will need to [install them to your ec2 instance](/docs/app-deployment/03-nginx-configuration.md#installing-external-ssl-certificates) later)